rodydavis/flutter_web/README.md

 ### Get the Dart web compilers

-The Dart web compilers were just recently added to the Flutter dev SDK.
+The Dart web compilers were recently added to the Flutter dev SDK.

 To use the Flutter SDK with the flutter_web preview make sure you are on the dev channel and have upgraded to at least `v1.3.1`.